 #1 Rinnai RX199iN Condensing Smart Sense Gas Tankless Water Heater

-One of the most versatile options on the market, the RX199iN features Rinnai’s innovative Smart Sense gas control system that works with either natural gas or propane, eliminating the need to purchase a specific model for your fuel type.
-The unit’s Versa Vent technology provides installation flexibility, allowing for both indoor and outdoor placement depending on your home’s configuration and space constraints.
+The RX199iN is one of the most versatile models on the market with Rinnai Smart Sense gas control system that can be used with either natural gas or propane, so you do not need to buy a particular model depending on the type of fuel you use.
+The Versa Vent technology of the unit gives you the flexibility of installation both indoors and outdoors depending on the configuration of your house and space limitation.

 #2 Rheem RTG-95DVLN-3 High Efficiency Indoor Tankless Water Heater